 - Transplant some jewelweed to a wetter area of your yard, such as by a pond.
 It is beautiful!

-Mix equal parts of buttermilk, vinegar and salt.
+- Using buttermilk, salt and vinegar: Mix equal parts of buttermilk, salt and vinegar.
 Rub on affected area.
 Use it AFTER the rash has appeared.
-Helps stop itching and sooths.
+Helps stop itching and soothes.
 This poison ivy remedy works well.

+- A green tomato?
 Squeeze the juice of a green tomato.
-After you come in contact, wash with water immediately and then apply the juice.
+After you come in contact with poison ivy, wash with water immediately and then apply the tomato juice.

-I hope all this information helps you as effective poison ivy remedy!
+I hope all this information helps you as an effective poison ivy remedy!